Skip to content

 Most of your employees already use AI at work — this spring’s Microsoft and LinkedIn workplace study put it at three-quarters of knowledge workers — and a large share do it through personal accounts on tools nobody approved.
 That’s shadow AI, and it has quietly become one of the most common ways confidential business data walks out the door.

-What shadow AI looks like
+What does shadow AI look like?

 It’s rarely malicious.
 It’s a salesperson pasting a client contract into a free chatbot for a summary.
 A developer feeding error logs — credentials included — to a coding assistant.
 An analyst uploading the customer spreadsheet to clean it up.
 Samsung learned this publicly last year when engineers pasted proprietary source code into ChatGPT, prompting the company to restrict the tools outright.